Nutritious Foods to Alleviate the Impact of Food Insecurity

 Grocery Store Tours

-Participants learn unit pricing, label reading, identifying whole grains and comparing foods to build healthy meals on a budget.
+Participants learn unit pricing, label reading, how to identify whole grains and compare foods to build healthy meals on a budget.
 We partner with Share Our Strength to bring these evidence-based curricula to our partners.

 Pantry and Partner Resources and Recipes

 The Nutrition Education team shares nutrition information and delicious recipes for commonly available items at Lowcountry Food Bank.
 These recipes are simple to prepare and meet specific nutrition guidelines for a healthy life.

 Community Wellness Outreach Events